 Life During the Tokugawa Era

 His book, autobiography, shows how Tokugawa society is portrayed with all the moralizing tracts and ordinances of the government.
-It depicts the life of Kokichi who was born in family with the hereditary privilege of an audience with the shogun, but he was shamelessly associated with the riffraff of Edo, got involved in a protection racket, had been cheated, and stolen.
-It gives a picture of Japanese culture, history and society and how people interact.
-As he tells about his life, Kokichi gives a general picture of the life of a lower level samurai like him who had survived life interacting with the scruffs on the streets of Edo.
-He recounted his adventures and escapades as a samurai who had been stealing, getting into brawls, indulging in pleasure quarters and getting better of authorities.
+It depicts the life of Kokichi who was born into a family with the hereditary privilege of an audience with the shogun, but he was shamelessly associated with the riffraff of Edo, got involved in a protection racket, had been cheated, and stolen.
+It gives a picture of Japanese culture, history, and society and how people interact.
+As he tells about his life, Kokichi gives a general picture of the life of a lower-level samurai like him who had survived life interacting with the scruffs on the streets of Edo.
+He recounted his adventures and escapades as a samurai who had been stealing, getting into brawls, indulging in pleasure quarters, and getting the better of authorities.

-Since childhood Kokichi had already been associated with mischiefs.
+Since childhood Kokichi had already been associated with mischief.
 He ran away from their home and became a beggar on the streets.
 He also posed as an emissary of a feudal lord.
-Though he had been adopted into a family of good reputation he was not able to get an official position in government so he had to be satisfy himself with the meager stipend he gets from dealing in swords, selling protection to shopkeepers and using his muscles and wits.
-His wisdom gives a profound view on loyalty, kindness, greed and deception and vanity and superstitions.
+Though he had been adopted into a family of good reputation he was not able to get an official position in government so he had to satisfy himself with the meager stipend he gets from dealing in swords, selling protection to shopkeepers, and using his muscles and wits.
+His wisdom gives a profound view on loyalty, kindness, greed and deception, and vanity and superstitions.

 His autobiography also pictures the life of peasants in Japan as he interacted and lived with them.
-He had portrayed the peasants to be selfish, stingy and greedy.
+He portrayed the peasants to be selfish, stingy, and greedy.
 They always think of themselves as good, but they are still the same as the peasants in 7 samurai.
-He earns his lot by impressing the peasants, making friends in the high places or positions, he uses religion to impress people and exhibit his so-called “powers”, and by threatening them.
+He earns his lot by impressing the peasants, making friends in high places or positions, he uses religion to impress people and exhibiting his so-called “powers”, and threatening them.
 He punishes those who do not cooperate while he rewards the ones who had been submissive and cooperative.
-This is how the structure of Tokugawa society looks like.
+This is what the structure of Tokugawa society looks like.
 Kokichi was able to expand his social network and justify himself through his claims of knowing the real work and the people in it.
-And as a samurai it is good to know both ways.
-Good thing to note about him is that he used his mistakes to teach or warn his children and other people to avoid the things he did and though he took pleasure in doing those things he is not advising other people especially his children to follow his example.
+And as a samurai, it is good to know both ways.
+A good thing to note about him is that he used his mistakes to teach or warn his children and other people to avoid the things he did and though he took pleasure in doing those things he is not advising other people, especially his children to follow his example.

 The Samurai and Its Exploits

-The samurai is an integral part of the Japanese history and culture.
-The kobunshi-gumi specifically is a pool of low-ranking samurais during the Edo-period.
-It is divided into two groups the vorigumi or the samurais entitiled with fiefs and stipends of over 3,000 kokus.
+The samurai is an integral part of Japanese history and culture.
+The kobunshi-gumi specifically is a pool of low-ranking samurais during the Edo period.
+It is divided into two groups the vorigumi or the samurais entitled to fiefs and stipends of over 3,000 kokus.
 And the other group who are even lower in rank.
 This samurai group is subdivided into eight units; they have the shihai or the commissioner and his assistant or the kumigashira.
 There are four or five clerks – sewa-tori-atsukai that administer the subunits.
-Samurai members seek employment and report during meetings at the house of the commissioner likewise submits their requests for marriages, adoptions of heirs, retirements and other matters relevant to their status and family matters.
+Samurai members seek employment and report during meetings at the house of the commissioner and likewise submit their requests for marriages, adoptions of heirs, retirements, and other matters relevant to their status and family matters.
 It is the commissioner who makes the recommendations for employment and gives the authorization for marriages, adoptions, and retirements.

 The military class is the samurai.
-They had a legitimate outlet for militarism; they live on paid stipend and taxes paid by the farmers.
-When a samurai lives beyond their means that is the time, they accumulate so much debts.
-With the samurai dominating the political structure of Japan the army of the state is also determined by heredity that is why the role of the eldest son is very significant and families without a potential heir adopts.
-In the Tokugawa society, the shogun is the head of the states and is considered as the military deputy of the emperor.
+They had a legitimate outlet for militarism; they live on paid stipends and taxes paid by the farmers.
+When samurai live beyond their means that is the time, they accumulate so many debts.
+With the samurai dominating the political structure of Japan the army of the state is also determined by heredity which is why the role of the eldest son is very significant and families without a potential heir adopt.
+In Tokugawa society, the shogun is the head of the state and is considered the military deputy of the emperor.

-As the samurai struggle with their new role in society, there is also an on-going struggle to keep a stable social order in society.
-Wealth has shifted in concentration from the previous scenario that it is held by the samurai class now it is held by the emerging wealth peasants.
-The fixed stipends that are given to the samurai placed them in debts to the wealth merchant families.
-While the wealth merchant families are prohibited to display their wealth to avoid violating the laws and restricted privileges given to the samurai class.
-The growing resentment between the classes has created the conflict between the classes too.
+As the samurai struggle with their new role in society, there is also an ongoing struggle to keep a stable social order in society.
+Wealth has shifted in concentration from the previous scenario that it is held by the samurai class now it is held by the emerging wealthy peasants.
+The fixed stipends that are given to the samurai placed them in debt to the wealthy merchant families.
+While the wealthy merchant families are prohibited to display their wealth to avoid violating the laws and restricted privileges given to the samurai class.
+The growing resentment between the classes has created conflict between the classes too.